clusterzillow/cluster_zillow-project/readme.md

 `Recommendations:`

-•Addding more data about the areas surronding the houses for example School,Malls,parks,rivers,lakes,hills,views, and much more so would could obtain a more accurate model.
+•Adding more data about the areas surrounding the houses for example School, Malls, parks, rivers, lakes, hills, views, and much more so would could obtain a more accurate model.

 •Would love to keep the cost of something the same but when something is in high demand usually means price would increase.

 `Next Steps:`

 • I would love to dive into more column in the zillow data set.
 How a room squarefeet could effect the house more then a basic rooom or how a garage could add more value then a pool??.
-This data has so much potential but i would just be digging myself into a rabbit hole.
+This data has so much potential but also needs more relevant(School data, crime data, etc...)data points but with so many missing values I would just be digging myself into a rabbit hole.

 • I would check 2018 and see how the market has change from the 2017 market of single families houses